andiub97/CovidPubRank/README.md

 For each iteration "outEdges" and "pageRank" are joined together in order to get for each source node its destination ones and the relative rank value.
 Then is performed a <i>flatMap</i> operation in order to get all destination nodes and assign to them the contribution part computes by this formula <b>(sour. node rank val. / num. dest. nodes)</b>.\
 Once the iteration start finishing the action reduce is performed and the RDD pageRank's value is updated based on page rank formula.\
 The computation of the distributed ranking algorithms is executed through parallelization, spreading the computation of the contributions across the workers.\

-## Algorithms performance

-The two classes of algorithms have different time computation performance.

 ## Spark Session configuration